-Know the depth of the water that you’re fishing at all times, and always try to factor in the direction of the current.
+Know the depth of the water you’re fishing at all times, and always try to factor in the current direction.
 Try and have your fly pulling across the current or – better yet – down current whenever possible.
 Pulling up-current is not good.

 Notice that Rule #4 and Rule #8 are the same.
 Once your eyes lock on a permit, NEVER EVER take your eyes off the prize.
 Looking down to check your fly line after you have seen a fish is a fatal mistake most of the time, as you never spot it again.

 On occasion, the permit is going to tell you exactly where to cast the fly.
 Sometimes you’ll find them on top or swimming mid-water.
 Sometimes swimming fast, slow, or at a dead rest – laid up on a coral head, for example.
 Any fish that is moving upward from the bottom should prompt an angler into stripping mode.
 If a fish is mudding with its snout in the grass, that fly stays dead-still once the fish has seen it.

 To strip or not to strip?
 Imagine you are a crab, scared shitless!
 Every situation is different, but crabs will usually dive and hide when threatened.
 If you can read the permit’s body language, you’ll be able to tell if he saw the crab sink or not.
 If not, strip long and stop.
 Again, see if his body language shows that he’s seen the crab fly.
 If not . . . long strip again.
 You may have to do this a couple of times and either scare the fish or feed him.